JimzyLui/DevLeague-Modules/Day0/README.md

 * Welcome - Intro - Orientation (Lecture)
   * Student Intros, Instructor Intros (whiteboard)
     * What's your name? (and what do you want to be called)
-    * Where are your from?
+    * Where are you from?
     * What programming / engineering experience do you have?
     * What do you want to get out of the bootcamp?
-      * desired outcome?
+      * Desired outcome?
-      * job? at what kind of company?
+      * Job? at what kind of company?

 * Guidelines for success
   - Self-teaching